fragtrane/Payday-2-Mods/Disable Skin Attachments/README.md

 - **Remove Unlocked Legendary Attachments:** Remove attachments from unlocked legendary weapon skins.
 - **Remove Legendary Attachment Stats:** Remove stats from legendary weapon attachments.

+## Additional Changes/Remarks

-Please note that this mod completely removes attachments from skins, so the attachments will not appear as "available" when the skin is applied.
+- This mod deletes the list of attachment associated with a skin, so the attachments will not appear as "Available" when the skin is applied.
 This may be a problem if you don't have certain weapon attachments in stock or if you don't own all the DLCs.
 If you want to have more control over weapon attachments instead of just completely disabling them, consider using my [Optional Skin Attachments](https://github.com/fragtrane/Payday-2-Mods/tree/master/Optional%20Skin%20Attachments) mod instead.
+- If done incorrectly, deleting the list of attachments associated with a skin can cause false-positive cheater flags because the game uses this list to verify whether a player is allowed to use DLC/legendary attachments.
+This check has been modified in this mod to avoid this issue.
+- This mod fixes a bug in the base game where weapons could not be renamed even after the legendary skin was removed.

 ## Installation